Last Updated: 1/15/2018

 The main thing to consider here is that generally a contrasting color to your skin tone is best.
 If you're dark-skinned, opt for a light-colored background; if you're light-skinned, opt for a dark-colored background.

 A caveat is that you probably aren't that familiar with your skin tone, surprisingly.
 99.9% of the population is in between dark-skinned and light-skinned - some shade of tan or brown.
-Which means that almost everyone can get away with either dark backgrounds (black, dark red, dark blue, purple, etc.) or light backgrounds (light blue, pink, yellow, etc.) Just avoid hues that are close to your skin tone.
+Which means that almost everyone can get away with either dark backgrounds (black, dark red, dark blue, purple, etc.).
+Just avoid hues that are too close to your skin tone.
 And only the particularly pasty white models need to avoid white backgrounds.

 Go for cheap on the bed sheet - Walmart or Target brand (or cheaper if you can find it).
 Finally, go for monochrome.
 One single color.
 No patterns or graphics.
 This is a background.
 Remember, it's the canvas.